eisukeesaki/mind-maps/REST.md

     # Representational State Transfer (REST) #
     #########################################
         definition
-            an abstraction of the architectural elements within a distributed hypermedia system an hybrid architecutral style
-                of other networked-based architecutral styles for distributed hypermedia systems a set of architecutral constraints which retain the software engineering principles guiding itself solution for
+            an hybrid architecutral style of other networked-based architecutral styles for distributed hypermedia systems a set of architecutral constraints that retain the software engineering principles guiding itself an abstraction of the architectural elements within a distributed hypermedia system solution for
             problems
                 how to design a distributed hypermedia system? pupose of use
             usecases
+                web application of services
         functions
             define interaction constraints chosen to retain software engineering principles guiding REST constrain the interface between components, and hence the scope of interaction and implementation assumptions that might otherwise be made between components